caterinoa/project-planner/README.md

 # project-planner

-A web app for project planning.
+A web app for project planning, implemented for the course "Advanced techniques and tools for software development".

+*University of Florence*